tonyzp/TypedJSON/README.md

 ## The way we handle Objective-C JSON dictionary is Ugly.

 Objective-C is a runtime, weakly typed language.
-The `NSDictionary` class in Objective-C isn't a type safety object.
+The `NSDictionary` class in Objective-C isn't a type-safe object.

 Suppose we have a json dictionary: